brainglobe/brainglobe-workflows/README.md

 # BrainGlobe Workflows

 `brainglobe-workflows` is a package that provides users with a number of out-of-the-box data analysis workflows employed in neuroscience, implemented using BrainGlobe tools.

+These workflows represent the most common use-cases and are meant to be easy to reuse.
+They also serve as an example of how to combine several BrainGlobe tools  (possibly together with other tools) to achieve a goal, such as whole brain cell detection and atlas registration.

 You can view the [full documentation for each workflow](https://brainglobe.info/documentation/brainglobe-workflows/index.html) online.
 You can also find the documentation for the backend BrainGlobe tools these workflows use [on our website](https://brainglobe.info/).

-At present, the package offers the following workflows:
+At present, the package offers the following workflows to users:

-- [cellfinder](#cellfinder): Whole-brain detection, registration, and analysis.
+- [cellfinder](#cellfinder): a command-line tool for whole-brain detection, registration, and analysis.

-These workflows should be representative of the most common use-cases and are meant to be easy to reuse.
-They also serve as an example of how to combine several BrainGlobe tools to achieve a goal, such as whole brain cell detection and atlas registration.
-These workflows typically combine several BrainGlobe tools (possibly together with other tools) to achieve a goal, such as whole brain cell detection and atlas registration.

-## Secondary purposes of brainglobe-workflows, for developers

-We also use these workflows to support code development.
-We do this by regularly benchmarking the time they take to complete to ensure performance is stable as the code changes.
-* Developers can install these benchmarks locally via `pip install .[dev]`.
-By executing `asv run`,  the benchmarks will run with default parameters on a small dataset that is downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).
-See [the asv docs](https://asv.readthedocs.io/en/v0.6.1/using.html#running-benchmarks) for further details on how to run benchmarks.
-* Developers can also run these benchmarks on  data available locally, by specifying the relevant paths in an input configuration file (JSON file).
-* We additionally run and benchmark the workflows locally on a internal desktop machine with large example datasets.
-These benchmarks are run periodically and the results are made publicly available.
+Additionally, this repository provides functionalities to support code developers.
+See [Developers documentation](#developers-documentation) for further details.

-## Installation
+## Users documentation

+### Installation of the cellfinder CLI tool
-If you want to install BrainGlobe workflows as a standalone tool, you can run `pip install` in your desired environment:
+At the moment, users can install the cellfinder CLI tool as a standalone tool, by running `pip install` in your desired environment:

 ```bash
 pip install brainglobe-workflows